 Of course, ultimately there is an email automation system that is also wired into the Sitecore analytics to make sure the conversation is continued on multiple fronts.

 Give me an example I hear you ask!
-Take an aircraft company who make a range of small personal aircraft, and luxury business jet aircraft.
+Take an aircraft company that makes a range of small personal aircraft, and luxury business jet aircraft.
 The visitor's budget is for the former.
 Their digital conversation could be:

 - Arrive on the website - they get an initial "show all aircraft" experience